lambert/TTO/docs/homebrewing/blog/20230216/README.md

 farmers describe.

-This one could use a bit more carbonation, may give it some time, because it has been cold in the cellar these last weeks
+This one could use a bit more carbonation, may give it some time, because it has been cold in the cellar these last weeks.

 [![fig_1](1_small.jpg)](1.jpg)